Brendonovich/prisma-client-rust/docs/src/pages/writing-data/create.md

 `create_many` can be used to create many records of a single model type.
-It accepts a `Vec` of tuples with a similar shape as the arguments to `create`,
+It accepts a `Vec` of tuples with a similar shape as the arguments to `create`, except only scalar fields can be provided.

-IMPORTANT: Relation fields is not supported in `create_many`, so connecting relations must be done by setting foreign keys directly.
-Attempting to use a relation field will produce an error.
+Connecting relations using relation field operations is not possible.

+To assist in constructing tuples of the right shape, each model module contains a `create` function that accepts a model's scalar fields and returns the correct tuple.

 SQLite support for `create_many` is **UNSTABLE**, but can be enabled by adding the `sqlite-create-many` feature to `prisma-client-rust` and `prisma-client-rust-cli` in your `Cargo.toml` files.

-To assist in constructing tuples of the right shape, each model module contains a `create` function that accepts a model's scalar fields and returns the correct tuple.

 The following example iterates an array of titles, turns it into tuples and creates multiple posts.